WINTER 2026 Applications Closed. In the future apply here.

 What is Included: Flights, transportation, accommodation, meals, in-country activities associated with the course, and trip-cancellation insurance.
 Funding Available!

-What is NOT Included: Course fees, fees associated with supplemental travel insurance, additional optional tours/activities while abroad, visa applications, medical exams, vaccinations, and any other additional costs.
+What is NOT Included: Course fees, fees associated with supplemental travel insurance, additional optional tours/activities while abroad, visa applications, medical exams, vaccinations, on-the-ground medical expenses, and any other additional costs.

 Funding